Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Model Training and Architectures

 \paragraph{Architecture.} We employ residually connected MLPs for the Cross-Modal Sound Source (CMSS) projectors and reconstructor, as shown in \cref{fig:arch} (a).
 We choose the ELU function for activations and the dropout probability as 0.2.
 To implement the reparameterization trick, we append two respective linear layers at each module's head to infer the estimated mean and variance.
 The output CMSS embeddings are sampled from a multivariate normal distribution with respect to these estimated parameters.
 The CMSS manifold's semantic dimension is fixed to be 768.
 The CLIP-ViT-L/14 dimension is 768 and the CLAP dimension is 512.
 The neuron numbers for each module's linear layers are reported in \cref{table:mlp_layers}.
 We conduct ablation experiments in \cref{subsec:fold_ablation} to obtain this optimal setup.

-\paragraph{Data Curation.} We filter source-unannotated visual-audio pairs from VGGSound \cite{VGGS} with an open-vocabulary object segmentor, CLIP as RNN (CaR) \cite{CaR}, keeping the pairs where only one visual region is segmented.
+\paragraph{Data Curation.} We filter source-unannotated visual-audio pairs from the training set of VGGSound \cite{VGGS} with an open-vocabulary object segmentor, CLIP as RNN (CaR) \cite{CaR}, keeping the pairs where only one visual region is segmented.
 The confidence threshold of CaR is set to 0.5.
 We use the VGGSound category labels as segmentation vocabulary.
 CaR's pixel-level segmentations are abstracted into bounding boxes to capture fuller visual content.
 We crop each video's central frame with the predicted bounding box to pair with its audio clip and verify the data quality by manually reviewing 10 results from each category.
+The resulted VGGS3 dataset has 106514 samples across 221 sound source categories, which promises audio diversity.
+One potential bias is that the curated sound sources have unbalanced category frequencies with a max of 946 and a min of 100.
+We intend to release a balanced version of VGGS3 alongside the current version.

 Additionally, we regard the SFX text-audio pairs from FSD50K \cite{FSD50K}, Epidemic Sound Effects \cite{Epidemic}, and BBC Sound Effects \cite{BBC} in the LAION-630K \cite{LAION630K} dataset as single-source since they have succinct label-like text captions.
 We translate their CLIP text embeddings to CLIP image space with the DALL$\cdot$E-2 Prior \cite{DALLE2} model to pair with their CLAP audio embeddings.